 For the elderly it is because the older we get, the smaller our network.
 Also, the elderly are experiencing a similar need for individuation.
 They feel independent but are increasingly reliant on the help of others.

-In contrast, in our middle age, we generally seek more affection; we’ve typically worked out how to get our control and form relationships, so affection is all that remains.
+In contrast, in our middle age, we generally seek more affection; we’ve typically worked out how to meet our control needs and form the right quantity of relationships, so affection---quality---is all that remains.

 We are thus met with group dynamics with stereotypical characteristics, along age lines.
 Groups of teenagers are large, messy, and the dynamics of hierarchy are ever-present.
 Groups of elderly are smaller, but with similarly hierarchical features and are often quite promiscuous with the frequent arrival and departure of new members of the group.
 Groups of the middle aged are often more stable, with fewer people coming and going and a less obvious hierarchical aspect, but they are often comprised of even smaller, more affectionate groups---couples typically, or a pairing of of the single people into dyads.